Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 4/5
+### Fake Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-The fake clues effectively point towards 'Movie' (visual medium, moving images) and 'Podcast' (audio entertainment, sound effects), while avoiding any connection to 'Book'.
+The samples clearly point to the wrong answer choices (song/software), avoiding any mention of 'book'.
+They are believable in the context of the choices.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices